BY MIKA SKARP

 Well, the big show is once again upon us; that epic gathering of the telecom brave, battle-worn and becoming.
 The equivalent of a small city, Barcelona’s venerable Fira draws telecommers from surprisingly diverse walks of life – from VCs to visionaries to foil-capped geeks, the show almost has it all, even the perfunctory red carpet stars and starlets.

-If last year was a lean one for the telecom business, it certainly didn’t translate into a thinner crowds at MWC.
+If last year was a lean one for the telecom business, it certainly didn’t translate into a thinner crowd at MWC.
 With most show head counts well over 100k, this year promises to be no different.
-Still, by most accounts this is a make-or-break year for the Mobile World Congress.
+Still, by most accounts, this is a make-or-break year for the Mobile World Congress.

 What will the dominant themes be?